After digitizing pictures, here is how to better enjoy your photos

 This is the dilemma that ScanMyPhotos customer Lee Jackto is currently facing with her parents’ photo albums.

-Lee did some online research to find a company that could scan her photos and restore some of the quality.
+Lee did some online research to find a company that could scan her photos and restores some of the quality.
 She discovered ScanMyPhotos from a CNET recommendation and decided to move forward.

 The project proved to be a daunting one as the photos were really stuck on the pages of her mom’s photo albums.
 It took several weeks of working a few hours a day to safely get them out.
 Yet, while the project itself was a bit tricky, the time spent with family was a happy experience.